India to take bilateral approach on issues faced by China with other countries: Jaishankar

 “We have seen by and large the borders being very stable.
 So, our ability to engage and converse with them on a range of issues has really been, it’s sort of, it’s freer, its franker.
 Those to my mind have been good signs for us, Jaishankar said.

 “We were of course aware that there is a larger global context in which all of this is happening, he noted.
-(AGENCIES)
+(PTI)

 Editorial